pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-deployment/lambda.md

 - container images (called [container image as Lambda function](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/))
 - `.zip` file archives (which stored in AWS S3)

-Besides, Piped also supports deploying your Lambda function __directly from the function source code__ which stored in remote git repository.
+Besides, Piped also supports deploying your Lambda function __directly from the function source code__ which is stored in a remote git repository.

 #### Deploy container image as Lambda function